 \subsection{Effectiveness of $\lambda_1$ and $\lambda_2$}

-In this section, we vary $\lambda_1$ and $\lambda_2$ in Equation (\ref{equ:loss}) and validate its effect on the trade-off between accuracy and resource costs in the LitESNN on CIFAR-10 dataset.
-The other parameters maintain the same setting as our small-scale LitESNN.
+We vary $\lambda_1$ and $\lambda_2$ in Equation (\ref{equ:loss}) and validate its effect on the trade-off between accuracy and resource costs in the LitE-SNN on CIFAR-10 dataset.
+The other parameters maintain the same setting as our small-scale LitE-SNN.

 Figure \ref{fig:lambda} illustrates that increasing $\lambda_1$ and $\lambda_2$ leads to stricter resource limits, resulting in a trend of smaller network sizes and fewer Bit-SynOps, but at the expense of accuracy.
 Notably, $\lambda_1$ (the memory coefficient) and $\lambda_2$ (the computational cost coefficient) have interconnected effects on model size and Bit-SynOps.
 For instance, a rise in $\lambda_2$ alone, altering the network's search setting from (1e-9, 0) to (1e-9, 1e-13), impacts both Bit-SynOps and model size.
 This is because the constraint on Bit-SynOps limits model size, reducing both metrics.
 Similarly, adjusting the settings from (1e-9, 1e-13) to (5e-9, 1e-13) also decreases both model size and Bit-SynOps.
 The search results demonstrate that $\lambda_1$ and $\lambda_2$ can trade-off between accuracy and computational cost, while also coordinating changes in model size and Bit-SynOps.